nidorx/ecs-lib/README.md

 world.timeScale = 0.5; // Slow motion
 ```

+##### Pausing

+You can set the timescale to 0.
+This stops all movement.
+It is an easy way to pause the game.
+Go back to 1 and the game will resume.

+You may find that you can still do things like shoot using the game controls.
+You can get around this by placing your main game events in a group and activating / deactivating that group while pausing and not pausing.

+It's also a good way to test if you used delta correctly.
+If you used it correctly, setting the timescale to 0 will stop everything in the game.
+If you have not used it correctly, some objects may keep moving even if the game should be paused!
+In this case, you can check how these objects are moved and make sure you are using delta correctly.

 #### Global systems - all entities

 You can also create systems that receive updates from all entities, regardless of existing components.
 To do this, simply enter `[-1]` in the system builder.
 This functionality may be useful for debugging and other rating mechanisms for your game.